JoseMachado-CE/BlasT/README.md

 On mobile devices the navigation bar would collapse but I noticed that it would not open after clicking on the button.

 * **Verdict**
-After some researchs I could verify that my JS code from boostrap was wrong so I have fixed it and then the hambuguer button was working and openning normally.
+After some researchs I could verify that my JS CDN code from boostrap was wrong so I fixed it and then the hambuguer button was working and openning normally.

 #### Icons